shashfrankenstien/ArchieTiny/README.md

 ## Time and Delays (time.asm)
 - Features
-    - 24 bit software time counter - this requires that `time_tick_isr` is attached to an interrupt that triggers every 1 millisecond
+    - 24 bit software time counter - this requires that `timer_tick_isr` is attached to an interrupt that triggers every 1 millisecond
-    - also includes a sort of accurate clock cycle counter delay. (see `time_delay_clock_cycles` subroutine)
+    - also includes a sort of accurate clock cycle counter delay. (see `timer_delay_clock_cycles` subroutine)
 - Ticks are stored in addressed by TIME_SOFT_COUNTER config variable
     - HIGH_BYTE:MIDDLE_BYTE:LOW_BYTE
     - TIME_SOFT_COUNTER+2:TIME_SOFT_COUNTER+1:TIME_SOFT_COUNTER